Changsha Travel Guide

 In the dynasties that followed, the city experienced several expansions and during Qing Dynasty (1644-1911), it has developed into the political, economic and cultural center of Hunan Province.

-It's reported that Changsha is going to adopt the 72-hour visa-free transit policy, which is open to the passport holders of 51 countries transiting at Huanghua International Airport.
+Changsha has adopted the 72-hour visa-free transit policy since January 1st, 2016.
+The policy is open to the passport holders of 51 countries transiting at Huanghua International Airport.
 With the implement of this policy, the city will welcome more visitors.

 Although not as ancient a capital city as Beijing, Nanjing or Xian, Changsha also has rich historical heritages including old wall remains, tomb sites, religious temples and buildings.
 What earns the city its reputation among visitors are two things.
 One is a great man in recent history, Chairman Mao Zedong and the other is Yuelu Academy, a time-honored academic school perched on the scenic Yuelu Mountain.
 Originally built in 976 during the Song Dynasty, the academy school survived through the Yuan, Ming and Qing dynasties and is considered to be the cradle of Huxiang Culture. (simply means the culture school in Hunan Province)

 Mt.
 Shaoshan, about 130 kilometers south-west of Changsha is the hometown of Chairman Mao Zedong.
 Today, the village has become a memorial place for Chinese people to remember this extraordinary man.
 People erected a statue of the Chairman and have preserved the houses he lived as a tourist site.
 A museum and other memorial spots in the scenic area create a kind of solemn atmosphere.
 Many Chinese come to pay respect and visit here during the memorial days.

 In addition, the city was home to other revolutionary leaders including Liu Shaoqi, Huyaobang and former Chinese prime minister, Zhu Rongji.
 Therefore, it acts as a good place to learn more about China's recent history.